Elsa Jean Lounges Around In A Pink Satin Bra & Panties: ‘Outfit Of The Day’

 “You are a very beautiful and sexy girl,” a fourth comment read.

-Of course, Elsa’s fans have become accustomed to seeing her share racy snaps.
-She’s often seen sporting tiny lingerie, plunging tops, and other skintight ensembles in her photos.
+Of course, Elsa’s fans have become accustomed to her racy snaps.
+She’s often seen sporting skimpy lingerie, plunging tops, and other skintight ensembles in her photos.

 As previously reported by The Inquisitr, Elsa most recently got the pulses of her followers racing when she posed in nothing but a skimpy white tank top while relaxing in bed.
 That post also proved to be popular among fans.
 To date, it has racked up more than 84,000 likes and over 870 comments.